copy/v86/docs/modem.md

 At **https://copy.sh/v86/**, enable the Modem by selecting a COM-Port (UART) from its menu (default: `None`).

-`UART0` should be avoided as it is used for the serial console, only use it if you're sure that it is available in your configuration.

 ### Code-based setup

 Use the optional `modem` field in the v86 `options` Object to enable the Modem: